James Lick: California years

-Lick arrived in San Francisco, California, in January 1848, bringing with him his tools, work bench, $30,000 in gold (valued at approximately $2.75 million as of 2020), and 600 pounds (275 kilograms) of chocolate.
+Lick arrived in San Francisco, California, in January 1848, bringing with him his tools, work bench, $30,000 in gold (as of 2026, this amount of gold is worth over $8 million), and 600 pounds (275 kilograms) of chocolate.
 The chocolate quickly sold, so Lick sent back word convincing his friend and neighbor in Peru, the confectioner Domingo Ghirardelli, to move to San Francisco, where he founded the Ghirardelli Chocolate Company.

 Upon his arrival, Lick began buying real estate in the small village of San Francisco.
 The discovery of gold at Sutter's Mill near Sacramento a few days after Lick's arrival in the future state began the California Gold Rush and created a housing boom in San Francisco, which grew from about one thousand residents in 1848 to over twenty thousand by 1850.
 Lick got a touch of "gold fever" and sought to mine the metal, but after a week decided his fortune was to be made by owning land, not digging in it.
 Lick continued buying land in San Francisco, and also began buying farmland in and around San Jose, where he planted orchards and built the largest flour mill in the state.
 He invited his son to join him there in 1854; however, the younger Lick suffered from poor health and returned to Pennsylvania in 1863.

-In 1861, Lick began construction of a hotel, known as Lick House, 41 Montgomery Street (Lick Street,111 Sutter Street), at the intersection with Sutter Street, in San Francisco.
+In 1861, Lick began construction of a hotel, known as Lick House, 41 Montgomery Street (Lick Street, 111 Sutter Street), at the intersection with Sutter Street, in San Francisco.
 The hotel had a dining room that could seat 400, based on a similar room at the palace of Versailles.
 Lick House was considered the finest hotel west of the Mississippi River.
 The hotel was destroyed in the fire following the San Francisco earthquake of 1906.
-The Hunter-Dulin Building was constructed 1925-1927.
+The Hunter-Dulin Building was constructed 1925–1927.